PrasanthE2001/Word-Count/README.md

 PC
 Anaconda - Python 3.7
 ## ALGORITHM:
+### Step 1:
-### Step 1:Import numpy as np
+Import numpy as np
 ### Step 2:
 Enter the input values
 ### Step 3:
 Write python program for getting the word count from the contents of a file using command line arguments
 ### Step 4: